Skip to navigation Skip to content Skip to subnav

 (3) has acquired all or substantially all of the assets, including the corporate name, of the other corporation.

 (e) If a foreign corporation authorized to transact business in this State changes its corporate name to one that does not satisfy the requirements of section 4.01 of this title, it may not transact business in this State under the changed name until it adopts a name satisfying the requirements of section 4.01 and obtains an amended certificate of authority under section 15.04 of this title.
 (Added 1995, No. 179 (Adj.
 Sess.), § 1, eff.
 Jan.
-1, 1997.)
+1, 1997; amended 2025, No. 10, § 20, eff.
+July 1, 2025.)

 • § 15.07.
-Registered office and registered agent of foreign corporation
+Registered office and registered agent for service of process of foreign corporation

 Each foreign corporation authorized to transact business in this State must continuously maintain in this State:

-(1) a registered office with the same address as that of its registered agent; and
+(1) a registered office with the same address as that of its registered agent for service of process; and

 • § 15.08.
-Change of registered office or registered agent of foreign corporation
+Change of registered office or registered agent for service of process of foreign corporation

 • § 15.09.
 Resignation of registered agent of foreign corporation